hsnlab/escape/pox/ext/doc/source/index.rst

-        -t file, --topo file  read the topology from the given file explicitly -x, --clean           run the cleanup task standalone and kill remained programs, interfaces, veth parts and junk files -4, --cfor            start the REST-API for the Cf-Or interface ...                   optional POX modules
+        -t file, --topo file  read the topology from the given file explicitly -x, --clean           run the cleanup task standalone and kill remained programs, interfaces, veth parts and junk files -V, --visualization   run the visualization module to send data to a remote server
+        -4, --cfor            start the REST-API for the Cf-Or interface ...                   optional POX modules